How to get started with MeteoIO

 - a toolbox at your disposal for enhancing your application

 This document will now explain you how to download MeteoIO, how to compile it according to your needs and how to find your way in its code and documentation.
+Please consider using the Inishell GUI (as it helps reduce configuration errors and provides an easy access to the documentation) and it is also a good idea to have a good text editor at hand (to edit input or output files).
+You can for example use Atom (multi plateform), Kate for Linux or Notepad++ for Windows.

 See page Getting-MeteoIO.